liz-lewis-manchester/CNM_2025_group_05/README.md

 # Load csv file
-The initial conditions file is uplaoded and read.
+The initial conditions file is uploaded and read.
 If its not uploaded or read correctly then an error function is produced.

 # Model domain
 Model domain is created, defining x_max and dx.
-Also sets the function to rais error value if certain conditions are not met. x = the distance travelled by the pollutant dx = the incremental change in distance
+Also sets the function to raise error value if certain conditions are not met. x = the distance travelled by the pollutant dx = the incremental change in distance